Wear a Helmet, NOT Period Headwear!

 Resist the temptation to wear flat caps, top hats, boaters & bowlers when cycling on public roads.
 Although wearing Victorian period headwear looks neat riding a Penny-Farthing, it offers zero protection from a serious brain injury.
-Maybe when you’re more experienced and cycling in controlled conditions where there’s no risk from random motorists, but at least as a beginner always wear a helmet.
+On a 50″ Penny-Farthing my head is 8.5+ feet above the road surface.
+Hit a pothole or other obstruction and dump and you’re at risk of death or serious disability if your head is not protected.
+Maybe when you’re more experienced and cycling in controlled conditions at a fair where there’s no risk from random motorists you might consider it, but at least as a beginner always, ALWAYS wear a quality helmet.
 I’ve cycled thousands of miles on a PF and I always wear a helmet.
-But then again I’m always cycling on busy roads where I cannot control the actions of lunatic motorists.
+But then again I’m always cycling on busy roads where I cannot control the actions of aggressive & inattentive motorists.

 To further enhance visibility, I bought some reflective tape and placed it around the helmet so no matter what angle a motorist approaches me, their headlights should bounce-off some reflective tape on my helmet.

 If you ever dump and strike the helmet, consider it’s safety effectiveness compromised and replace it even if it visually appears intact.